 The magistrate may also issue an arrest warrant on the basis of information given on oath before him by another person that he has information which leads him to have reasonable grounds for suspecting that a specified offence has been committed by the person.

 Where the application is a written one, the question arises whether the magistrate hearing the application must satisfy himself that the applicant does actually have reasonable grounds for suspecting that an offence has been committed.
-In other words, does the magistrate have to probe the facts upon which the application is based to satisfy himself that there are reasonable grounds for suspicion.
+In other words, does the magistrate have to probe the facts upon which the application is based to satisfy himself that there are reasonable grounds for suspicion?
 All that the section requires is that the applicant declares that on the basis of the information available to him, the applicant has reasonable grounds for suspecting that the specified offence has been committed.
 It does not say that the applicant has to give details of the facts upon which he formed his suspicion.
 At face value, the section does not require the magistrate to delve into the facts as the applicant is not obliged to set out the facts in his application.
 In the South African case of Prinsloo & Anor v Newman 1975 (1) SA 481 (A), the South African Appellate Division decided that as the applicant in a written application is not obliged to set out the facts upon which he relies for his conclusion that there are reasonable grounds of suspicion, the magistrate is not called upon to consider the correctness of the conclusion of the applicant.
 This does not mean that the magistrate does not exercise a discretion in considering whether or not to issue a warrant.
 He must satisfy himself that the alleged offence is an offence at law, and that it is of such a nature and gravity as to justify the issuing of a warrant.

 There is no case in Zimbabwe that has decided this issue.
 However, it could be argued that the whole purpose of court applications for arrest warrants is to allow the court to exercise a supervisory role in respect of such applications and that impliedly therefore the court must satisfy itself that there are reasonable grounds for the issuing of a warrant and it can only do this if it probes the facts.
 After all section 13 of the Constitution requires that a person only be deprived of his liberty upon reasonable suspicion of his having committed or being about to commit a crime.
 See Muzonda v Minister of Home Affairs & Anor S-17-93.
 Thus if the court issued a warrant where there were no reasonable grounds for suspicion it would be authorising an unlawful arrest.
 On the other hand, if the section does not require the applicant to state the facts upon which his suspicion is based, the court would not have before it the facts and this makes it impossible for the court to exercise this sort of supervisory role as the legislation stands at present.
 By contrast s 50(1) CPEA dealing with search warrants explicitly requires the magistrate to delve into whether there are reasonable grounds for believing that any such article is in the person’s possession or upon any premises.